Hurricane Lisa makes landfall in Belize in Central America

-MEXICO CITY (AP) — Hurricane Lisa made landfall Wednesday near Belize City, in the Central American nation of Belize.
+MEXICO CITY (AP) — Hurricane Lisa made landfall Wednesday near Belize City in the Central American nation of Belize, and moved inland.

-The U.S. National Hurricane Center said Lisa had maximum sustained winds of 85 mph (140 kph) at landfall.
-The storm's center was about 10 miles (15 kilometers) southwest of Belize City and moving west at 12 mph (19 kph).
+The U.S. National Hurricane Center said Lisa had maximum sustained winds of 75 mph (120 kph) at landfall.
+By late Wednesday the storm's center was about 20 miles (30 kilometers) west of Belize City and moving west at 12 mph (19 kph).

-Belize's National Emergency Management Organization said the storm was expected to come ashore between the beach town of Dangriga and Belize City, but warned that "residents across the country are reminded to be prepared.”
+Belize's National Emergency Management Organization said the storm came ashore between the beach town of Dangriga and Belize City.

+“Everyone at home or in shelters need to remain in place until the State of Emergency has been lifted,” the national emergency management organization said in a statement.
+“We have not been able to send teams to do damage assessments or record any hazardous areas.
+Please remain where you are, and please have patience.”

-Einer Gomez, the assistant manager at Ramon's Village Resort in San Pedro on Ambergris Caye, just off the coast of Belize, said a light rain had started to fall and there was some storm surge, but no high winds yet.
+Einer Gomez, the assistant manager at Ramon's Village Resort in San Pedro on Ambergris Caye, just off the coast of Belize, said a light rain had started to fall and there was some storm surge.

 “All the guests that are in the beachfront units have been relocated" to less exposed rooms, and beach furniture had been secured, Gomez said.
 “Everyone is just waiting for it too pass."